slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 "No one is more hated than he who speaks the truth."
 -- Plato [-427]*

+> *"The greatest enemy of the truth is not the lie, it's the lazy mind."
+-- Voltaire [1694]*

 > *"Truth prevails where opinions are free."
 -- Thomas Paine [1737]*